Le Nord-Est de France

 Bordered by the North Sea and Belgium in the north of France, Hauts-de-France is a merger of two of its former regions: Nord-Pas de Calais (north) and Picardie (south) with five departments and the regional capital of Lille, the fourth-largest urban area in France.
 The region has a strong heritage of mulquineries in the art of linen weaving and trading.

-Due to most of Nord-Pas de Calais belonging to 15th- to 17th-century Netherlands, a strong Dutch-Flemish influence remains in the area of Nord-Pas de Calais.
+Due to most of Nord-Pas de Calais belonging to the 15th- to 17th-century Netherlands, a strong Dutch-Flemish influence remains in the area of Nord-Pas de Calais.
 This low-lying area has long been heavy in industry, historically focused on coal mining and textiles, today leads automobile and food production.
-The most populated Nord department bordering Belgium has roots as historic Flanders and Hainaut (see Belgium) where the Flamand (Dutch) dialect is decreasingly spoken.
+The most populated Nord department bordering Belgium has historic roots as Flanders and Hainaut (see Belgium) where the Flamand (Dutch) dialect is decreasingly spoken.
 Pas-de-Calais (English Strait of Dover) department along the English Channel (La Manche) is the entry point of the Eurostar highspeed train via the Channel Tunnel.

 Forests, canals, and rivers comprise the remaining three departments (Somme, Oise, Aisne) of what was Picardie with its own strong cultural identity.
 Although the Picard (Romance) dialect is severely endangered and is known as the birthplace of Gothic architecture with six Gothic cathedrals in the communes of Amiens, Noyon, Soissons, Beauvais, Laon, and Senlis.

 A bucket of mussels and a basket of fries, moules-frites, is a Belgian favorite that is popular, particularly in the Nord province of Haute-d-France.
 Abbaye de Belval is a traditional cow’s milk Trappist cheese.
 Particular to northern Nord-Pas de Calais is Maroilles, a soft cow’s milk cheese with an orange rind used in a regional tart, and sucre vergeoise, a brown sugar obtained from sugar beets.
-Flemish Waterzooï is a traditional fish stew with carrots, potatoes, herbs, leeks melted with butter, cream, and eggs; like a terrine, Potjevleesch is a Flemish meat dish of cold chicken, rabbit, veal in jelly.
+Flemish Waterzooï is a traditional fish stew with carrots, potatoes, herbs, leeks melted with butter, cream, and eggs; like a terrine, Potjevleesch is a Flemish meat dish of cold chicken, rabbit, and veal in jelly.

 Products of the departments of Picardie include dairy, cheese, vegetables, and white beans from Soissons.
 Ficelle Picarde, rolled crèpes stuffed with ham, cheese, and mushrooms, topped with more cheese and baked, is a classic Picardy dish.
 Pâté de canard d’Amiens en croute is a duck paté in thick pastry from the early 1640s; Flamiche aux Poireaux is a pie with leeks, creme fraiche, a touch of butter from the late 18th century; Chantilly cream is whipped with a pod of vanilla; Gâteau Battu is a moist brioche-like cake, typical as an Easter dessert.